SOCIETĀS STRATEGIC PARTNERSHIP INTELLIGENCE

 Tier 1 — Partnership Intelligence Briefing

-15–25 page intelligence briefing with traffic-light verdict, collision points, recommended architecture, mitigation pathway
+15–25 page intelligence briefing with traffic-light verdict, collision points, recommended architecture, and mitigation pathway.

 Tier 2 — Multi-Partnership Assessment